cognitivesleep/cognitivesleep.github.io/README.md

 In addition, our playlists are perfectly suitable for "masking" unwanted outside noises, as well as having the possibility of fomenting a harmonious atmosphere within the environment you're in.

-Our experiment is based on citizen science fundamentals, whereby the practice of public participation and collaboration in scientific research is utilized to further increase the current scientific knowledge available.
-As such, this allows for a more precise, accurate understanding of the topic at hand.
+Our experiment is based on citizen science fundamentals, whereby we encourage public participation and collaboration in our research, which is then utilized to further increase the current scientific knowledge available.

 ### Contact Info: